hackersatcambridge/hac-website/README.md

 We use Docker to make this quick and painless for you, [make sure you have it installed](https://docs.docker.com/engine/installation/).

+If you are on Windows, go to docker settings and ensure the drive you are using is shared.

 This has been tested to work with at least `docker 17.03.0-ce, build 60ccb22` and `docker-compose version 1.11.2, build dfed245`.

 Instructions are as follows.
 Clone this repository: